HuangJing0/HuangJing0.github.io/_posts/2019-04-19-[Numerical methods for Conservation Law] Spectral Method.md

 given cell average $\bar{u}_j$, compute point values $u_{j+\frac{1}{2}}^-$.

 ### 间断变换
 ENO: adaptively choose stencil to reduce oscillation.
 Given the cell average Find a $k$-th order accurate estimates for the values of $u(x)$ at the cell boundaries.
-Particularly the basis of this approximation is formed by polynomials of degree at most k − 1.
+Particularly the basis of this approximation is formed by polynomials of degree at most $k − 1$.
 #### 1st order
 $u_{j+\frac{1}{2}}^- = \bar{u}_j$: 直接用平均值代替点值。
 #### 2nd order